Functional Ito Calculus, Path-dependence and the Computation of Greeks: Greeks for Path-Dependent Derivatives

 and from Definition \ref{def:classif}. \end{remark}

-We would like to conclude this section observing that we were able to derive, using the techniques of the functional It\^o calculus, the same results of \cite{malliavin_greeks1}, in which Malliavin calculus was used.
+We would like to conclude this section observing that we were able to derive, using the techniques of functional It\^o calculus, the same results of \cite{malliavin_greeks1}, in which Malliavin calculus was used.
 Furthermore, the method implemented here enlightens the assumption that the derivative price needs to be a discretely monitored functional to employ Theorem \ref{thm:delta_discret}.
-Indeed, the main feature of such functionals is that it is weakly path-dependent in the interval $(t_i, t_{i+1})$ allowing us to apply the integration by parts formula in each of these interval.
+Indeed, the main feature of such functionals is that they are locally weakly path-dependent in the interval $(t_i, t_{i+1})$ allowing us to apply the integration by parts formula in each of these interval.

+One should also notice that, making the proper adaptations, a similar result to Theorem \ref{thm:gamma} holds true for discretely monitored functionals, since their Deltas are also discretely monitored functionals.
+Moreover, we should note that we could derive the equivalent of formula (\ref{eq:vega}) for discretely monitored functionals as well.